Iceland

 Glacier Lagoon Jökulsarlon

 One of the most spectacular sights of Iceland is the glacier lagoon Jökulsarlon.
 There, you can see big icebergs of the glacier Breidamerkurjökull swimming on the lake.
-The boat tour pays off as you not only get amazing photo scenes of the over 1000 year old ice but also get to see some spots of the James Bond movie “Die another day” which was lensed here.
+The boat tour pays off as you not only get amazing photo scenes of the over 1000 year old ice but also get to see some spots of the James Bond movie “Die another day” which was filmed here.

 North Iceland